Chickens and Heat Distress, What to Do

 Warning Signs Heat Distress

-• Combs and wattles a deep red
+Combs and wattles a deep red, or pale.

 Signs of Heat Stress | What to Do

-• Not eating or drinking
+Not eating or drinking.

-• Dark reddish-purple wattles and combs
+Dark reddish-purple wattles and combs.

-Submerse chicken in warm water (a 5 gal. bucket from Home Depot works nicely) and move bird to a shady spot.
+Submerse chicken in warm water (a 5 gal. bucket from Home Depot works nicely) and move the bird to a shady spot.
 Don’t bring the bird indoors, it will only cause more stress when returned outside.
 A fan nearby would be ideal.
-Don’t try to force water, when the bird cools down it will drink on it’s own.
+Don’t try to force water, when the bird cools down it will drink on its own.
 Chicken feed is not important at this point, don’t push it, offer watermelon instead.

 More Information…